latentPrion/zudi/README.md

 # Alert: Obsolete repository:

-!!! [!ALERT]
+[!WARNING]
-!!!
-This project is no longer its own standalone git repository.
+!!! warning This project is no longer its own standalone git repository.
 !!!
 It has been wholly absorbed into the zambesii kernel git !!! repository and currently lives in the programs/ subdirectory !!! of the Zambesii kernel source tree.